JordGasp/jordgasp.github.io/README.md

 ## Content Management

 Projects are managed through Markdown files in `src/content/projects/`.
-Each project is organized in its own folder with an `index.md` file and optional images.
+Each project is organized in its own folder with an `index.mdx` file and optional images.

 ### Project Structure

 ```
 src/content/projects/
 ├── your-project-name/
-│   ├── index.md              # Project content and metadata
+│   ├── index.mdx              # Project content and metadata
 │   ├── screenshot-1.png      # Optional: screenshots
 │   └── architecture.png      # Optional: diagrams
 ```